There has been much talk recently about buzzwords such as ‘devolution’, ‘the combined authority’ and a ‘Mayor for Cambridgeshire and Peterborough’.

 The importance of your Mayor

-The Government and the Secretary of State have been very clear that an elected Mayor must chair the combined authority to secure millions of additional funding.
+The Government and the Secretary of State have been very clear that an elected Mayor must chair the Combined Authority to secure millions of pounds of additional funding.

 By having a Combined Authority and a Mayor in place, Cambridgeshire and Peterborough will receive: